-As well as Ireland's literary history, it’s easy to imagine the budding actor being inspired by the jaw-dropping scenery that surrounded him in County Kerry since two years old.
+And it’s easy to imagine the budding actor being inspired by the jaw-dropping scenery that surrounded him in County Kerry since two years old.

 Killarney National Park cossets away every class of fantasy landscape for which Ireland is famous: from craggy mountains and glassy lakes to pretty-as-a-picture Muckross House (where Queen Victoria stayed in 1861).
 There’s the famous Ring of Kerry drive, and the rugged Dingle Peninsula, which juts out into the Atlantic and is studded with pristine beaches and ancient monuments.

 It’s not all about the scenery, of course.
 Killarney, where Michael grew up, is one of the southwest’s most lively towns.
-West End House (where the actor worked as a teenager) still exists (albeit under new ownership), and Killarney is crammed with pubs, cafés and shops.
-There’s the super-pretty Miss Courtney’s Tea Rooms for cakes, Quinlans Seafood Bar for great fish and chips, and Aghadoe Heights Hotel for super-luxurious accommodation.
+West End House (where the actor worked as a teenager) still exists (albeit under new ownership), and Killarney is crammed with pubs, cafes and shops.
+There’s the super-pretty Miss Courtney’s Tea Rooms for lovely cakes, Quinlans Seafood Bar for great fish and chips, and Aghadoe Heights Hotel for super-luxurious accommodation.

 From hip eateries to horses and carts, it’s easy to see why a day (or night) out in Michael Fassbender’s hometown is one of the best in the west.
-And with simple access from Kerry airport, as well as good connecting roads from
+And with easy access from Kerry airport, as well as good connecting roads from

 Dublin and Cork, it’s easy to get there, too.